rmosolgo/batmanjs.github.io/docs/bindings.md

 ### Keypaths

-A __keypath__ is the value of the HTML attribute a binding references.
+A __keypath__ is a reference to a value in the current render context.
 Keypaths can have multiple segments:

 {% highlight html %}
 <p data-bind="order.customer.name"></p>
 {% endhighlight %}

-The keypath in the above HTML is `order.customer.name`.
+The keypath above is `order.customer.name`.
 It has three segments: `order`, `customer`, and `name`.
 The binding will automatically update the HTML value when any of those segments change.
 In the above example, this means the `<p>` tag's `innerHTML` will be updated when:

 - the order changes,
 - the order's customer changes, or